The Best Ableton Controller For Home Studio And Live Performances

-Either you will perform live either use it in your home recording studio, the best Ableton controllers in the market can make the life of producers easier.
+Either you will perform live either use it in your home recording studio, the best Ableton controllers in the market will make the life of producers easier.

 Ableton Live was the DAW that got me familiar with electronic music production.
-Even if i tried a couple more softwares and sometimes still use them, Ableton is my main DAW simple because it has user-friendly interface and shines at recording, editing, mixing and live performances.
-And for that last part a MIDI controller is essential.
+Even if I tried a couple more software and sometimes still use them, Ableton is my main DAW simple because it has user-friendly interface and shines at recording, editing, mixing and live performances.
+And for that last part, a MIDI controller is essential.

 What is Ableton controller

-A digital gear that is special designated and integrated with Ableton Live to give you easy control, navigation and maximum capabilities in your recording studio and live performances.
+A digital gear that is specially designated and integrated with Ableton Live to give you easy control, navigation and maximum capabilities in your recording studio and live performances.
 If you just got the DAW in your hands, a MIDI controller is not a necessity.
-If the navigation in the platform is a daily occurrence for you then it is time for shopping.
-This is my point of view of-course, you can still purchase a controller in the same package with your DAW and get familiar with them simultaneously.
+If the navigation in the platform is a daily occurrence for you, then it is time for shopping.
+That is my point of view; of course, you can still purchase a controller in the same package with your DAW and get familiar with them simultaneously.

-If you want to learn more about Ableton Live and other DAW’s check the best 5 DAW softwares.
+If you want to learn more about Ableton Live and other DAW’s check our article with the best 5 DAW software.

 How is an Ableton controller usable?

-I personally own an AKAI APC40 and has cover my needs in the studio as well as live performances for many years.
+I personally own an AKAI APC40 and has covered my needs in the studio as well as live performances for many years.

 The essential use of an Ableton controller is performing it live.
-At Ableton’s groundbreaking Session View you can use the controller to mix tracks and add audio filters resulting a real dj experience.
+At Ableton’s groundbreaking Session View you can use the controller to mix tracks and add audio filters resulting in a real DJ experience.
 Ableton Live monopoles at live performances.
-There are a big number of global dj’s and musicians of all genre like Robert Babitz, Stephan Bodzin, Gui Boratto, Trentemoller and others, that perform exclusively with this setup.
+There are a significant number of global DJ’s and musicians of all genre like Robert Babitz, Stephan Bodzin, Gui Boratto, Trentemoller, and others, that perform exclusively with this setup.

 Control Ableton with iPad

 There is also the option of using an App in your iPad to control the software.
-But i would not recommend it for live shows.
-It is a bit scary to perform live with such a “small” device, especially since powerful laptops can crack after long hour sessions (Dj Sasha once “burnt” two macbook pro laptops on a live performance).
-In this post we will see 5 excellent and budget friendly options of Ableton controllers that instantly and automatically maps with the DAW and your projects.
+But I would not recommend it for live shows.
+It is a bit scary to perform live with such a “small” device, especially since powerful laptops can crack after long hour sessions (Dj Sasha once “burnt” two MacBook Pro laptops on a live performance).
+In this post, we will see five excellent and budget-friendly options for Ableton controllers that instantly and automatically maps with the DAW and your projects.

 5 BEST ABLETON CONTROLLER

-The 8×8 grid of RGB backlit pads integrate seamlessly with Ableton for real time note input, clip launching and more.
-8 touch-sensitive rotary knobs that can be used for library browsing, mixing adjustment and other controls are exactly what you need for extreme performance.
+The 8×8 grid of RGB backlit pads integrates seamlessly with Ableton for real-time note input, clip launching and more.
+Eight touch-sensitive rotary knobs that can be used for library browsing, mixing adjustment and other controls are exactly what you need for extreme performance.

 Ableton Push 2 scale mode lights up the pads that align with the notes in the key and scale that you have chosen.
-There are numerous of controls you can perform with Push 2, like adding effects, change type of scales or apply automation within step sequences.
-The large multicolor display will perfectly show you what you need.
+There are numerous controls you can perform with Push 2, like adding effects, change the type of scales or apply automation within step sequences.
+The large multicolor display will correctly show you what you need.

-Conclusion: Without a doubt, Push 2 is an amazing gear for music producers.
-Any user would praise it’s premium features for hours.
-But as every tool it has it’s minuses as well.
-First of all it is a bit pricey and secondly it sure needs time and effort to experiment, learn and efficiently use it, but once you do, you will perform creatively and inspirational sets.
+Conclusion: Without a doubt, Push 2 is a fantastic tool for music producers.
+Any user would praise its premium features for hours.
+But like every tool it has, it’s cons as well.
+First of all it is a bit pricey, and secondly, it sure needs time and effort to play, learn and efficiently use it, but once you do, you will perform creatively and inspirational sets.

 Musicians who use it: Richie Hawtin, Josh Wink, Linkin Park, Dubfire, Armin Van Buuren, Morgan Page and the majority of Ableton Live users.

 The only concern here is the built quality.
-I found a numerous of disappointed reviews about button dysfunctionalities.
-The pads are not velocity sensitive and if you are looking to play instruments you won’t be able to perform with this controller because it doesn’t offer step sequencer like the Ableton Push.
+I found numerous of disappointed reviews about button dysfunctionalities.
+The pads are not velocity sensitive, and if you are looking to play instruments, you won’t be able to perform with this controller because it doesn’t offer step sequencer like the Ableton Push.

-note: Check also the APC mini with 8×8 backlit clip-launch grid and 8 assignable faders.
-It has great reviews and sweet price.
+Note: Check also the APC mini with 8×8 backlit clip-launch grid and eight assignable faders.
+It has excellent reviews and a sweet price.

 Musicians who use it: Guy Gerber, Max Cooper, Todd Terje, Giorgio Moroder, Gesaffelstein and the majority of Ableton Live users.

 If Ableton Push intrigued you in our first place, we have a such-alike option but cheaper and more portable.
-Novation Launchpad Pro is a simple and easy introduction to grid-base controllers.
+Novation Launchpad Pro is a simple and accessible introduction to grid-based controllers.

 The new Launchpad features 64 RGB backlit velocity and pressure buttons, as well as 32 round mode buttons.
-Apart from using it as an instrument which is it’s main use, Launchpad Pro gives you immediate access to all your mixer controls, so there is no need to insert a separate mixer mode.
+Apart from using it as an instrument which is its primary use, Launchpad Pro gives you immediate access to all your mixer controls, so there is no need to insert a separate mixer mode.

-The scale mode make it impossible to play out of key and in Note Mode automatically switches the layout for drum or instrument devices.
-Launchpad Pro is designed not only to run with Ableton Live but other DAWs like Logic Pro, and also is connected with other MIDI equipment, software samples or 3rd part VST instruments like NI Komplete series.
+The scale mode makes it impossible to play out of key and in Note Mode automatically switches the layout for drum or instrument devices.
+Launchpad Pro is designed not only to run with Ableton Live, but other DAWs like Logic Pro, and also is connected with other MIDI equipment, software samples or 3rd part VST instruments like NI Komplete series.

 Musicians who use it: Marc Houle, KINK, Martin Solveig, Richie Hawtin, Giorgio Moroder, Ian Williams

-I use both MIDI keyboard and controller on my live performances and since both are a bit heavy, i’m not having the best time caring them around all the time.
-If your setup requires those two pieces of equipment but your budget is limited the AKAI APC key25 is made for you.
+I use both MIDI keyboard and controller on my live performances, and since both are a bit heavy, I do not have the best time to care them around all the time.
+If your setup requires those two pieces of equipment, but your budget is limited the AKAI APC key25 is made for you.

 AKAI professional collaborated with the creators of Ableton Live to create this extremely portable and light-weight MIDI keyboard controller with excellent software integration.
 But like all light-weight and portable gear, this controller needs a bit more caring when you transport it.